yeon-kyu/HoldableSwipeHandler/README.md

 # HoldableSwipeHandler
-open source library for cute recyclerview
+open source library for holdable ViewHolder in RecyclerView